-Prior to the COVID-19 pandemic, consumers were slowly moving towards purchasing online.
+Prior to the COVID-19 pandemic, consumers were slowly moving toward purchasing online.
 From 2015-2019, e-commerce sales as a percentage of total retail sales in the U.S. methodically climbed from 7.5% to 11%.
 However, the previously expected continued linear growth of e-commerce penetration has now drastically increased post-pandemic.
-Previous estimates placed e-commerce penetration at 22% of total retail sales by 2030 - that figure is now estimated to be 34%.
+Previous estimates placed e-commerce penetration at 22% of total retail sales by 2030—that figure is now estimated to be 34%.

 Cross-border e-commerce as a share of the total global market is estimated to be 20%, around $700 billion.
 The percentage of cross-border e-commerce transactions is also expected to see continued growth.
 A recent study shows that of e-commerce companies that currently do not sell to international customers, 90% plan to do so in the next three years.
 In the same way that the internet democratized access for merchants, it’s doing the same for consumers—allowing brands to build a global fan base on Day One.

 Passport represents a horizontal technology solution that has significant industry tailwinds and can help speed those tailwinds itself.
 The company is solving a massive problem for DTC brands and enabling them to serve international customers.
 Multiple Passport customers described international shipping as a “nightmare” due to the complexities dealing with different countries.
 Unfortunately for many brands, the shipping nightmare results in a lot of revenue potential being left on the table.
 A recent study on cross-border consumers showed that four of the top five reasons that individuals abroad don’t convert from U.S. websites have to do with shipping.
 Put simply, Passport’s software enables brands to sell to customers who want to buy.